turingschool/curriculum/tutorials/models/relationships.markdown

 end
 ```

 Why does it deserve to be a model in its own right?
-As apps grow it turns out that we want to store data in the connection.
+As apps grow we often want to store data in the connection.
 What day did the customer subscribe to the magazine?
 When does the subscription expire?
 What promotion code did they use to sign up?
 This data could probably be hacked into the `customers` table, but it really belongs in the join -- the `subscriptions` table.

 What about hopping between the models?
 We can do this: